Skip to Main Content

 • Ask Gemini to generate a structured essay outline or create definitions for key terms related to your topic

-An AI chatbot built into X (formerly Twitter).
-It’s useful for informal brainstorming and summarising conversations, but it’s less suited to academic work so use with caution.
+Grok is an AI chatbot built into X. It’s useful for informal brainstorming and summarising conversations, but it’s less suited to academic work so use with caution.

 Strengths